joachimpoutaraud/udp-audio-stream-latency/README.md

 channels=2
 ```

-You can also measure UDP latency with either real-time audio stream using your microphone and speakers (`stream=True`) or just by sending bytes packets equal to the size of the buffer required for the stream (`stream=False`).
 Finally, setting the parameter `save_csv=True` in the `client.py` will allow you to save all the latency measurements in a csv file.

 **Server**
 ```